11

 • 1

 What's interesting about 的, compared to your other examples, is that 的 asks for a な and not a の, which makes the 的-word syntactically a na-adjective.
 Noun+noun compounds without the の is totally common, but it seems to me that few na-adjectives work without a な, compounding directly on what Japanese school grammar call the "stem" (語幹、 the part before な).
 Thanks for the additional information, it's deeply appreciated.
-Jan 5, 2015 at 8:37
+Commented Jan 5, 2015 at 8:37

 Matt Treyvaud answered my question elsewhere, so I'm posting his answer here.